autowarefoundation/autoware/planning/behavior_path_dynamic_avoidance_module/README.md

 Here, we describe the policy of inner algorithms.
 The inner algorithms can be separated into two parts: The first decide whether to avoid the obstacles and the second cuts off the drivable area against the corresponding obstacle.
-If you are interested in more details, please see the code itself.

 ### Select obstacles to avoid